 Search Dog Team

-Read the messages below from the dogs (and their handlers!), note how thorough and intense the training is to ensure the dogs can perform reliably in the extreme conditions searches are often conducted under.
+Read the historical messages below from the dogs (and their handlers!), note how thorough and intense the training is to ensure the dogs can perform reliably in the extreme conditions searches are often conducted under.

 Message from Toohey!